 Public consultation for the SCPLS and the Parks, Recreation and Library Facilities Master Plan, as it relates to Wards 2 and 3, was coordinated in May and June, 2012.

-All aspects of the study were reported through a Council subcommittee comprised of the Mayor and Councillors Bird, Damoff, Duddeck and Gittings.
+All aspects of the study were reported through a Council subcommittee.
 The subcommittee met seven times during the course of the study and received reports and presentations regarding preliminary directions, preliminary land use options, public engagement, preferred land use options, and finally, staff recommended land use options.

 The following items were presented to the Council Subcommittee for the SCPLS.